-Published Sunday 24th of November 2013 // Updated Tuesday 28th of February 2017
+Published Sunday 24th of November 2013 // Updated Tuesday 9th of May 2017

 Where is the water coming from?
-If you notice the water is leaking from a crack you must first seal the crack.
+If you notice the water is leaking from a crack, you must first seal the crack.
 Is it a horizontal or vertical crack?
 Is the leak coming from a seam or an expansion joint?
 Contact a concrete crack repair kit specialist or seal the crack yourself with a crack repair product.

 If the basement has experienced active moisture issues it is best to use a two step process.
 First use the Lithi-Tek 4500 as a primer, followed up with the Siloxa-Tek 8500 seven days later.
 The combination of the two products will help to prevent any future water or moisture from traveling through the concrete.